l3un4m/Mininet/README.md

 ![dns](/screenshots/dns.jpg)
 As we can see, a DNS request is being sent with a spoofed IP of WS2(when in reality it comes from internet) and the response is bigger than the request meaning that it's profitable bandwithwise.
 ### Defense
-For this [mitigation](https://github.com/l3un4m/Mininet/blob/main/defense/r2_dns.nft) we updated **R2**'s Firewall rules to block any traffic incoming from the internet pretending to be from DMZ or the Workstations:
+For this [mitigation](https://github.com/l3un4m/Mininet/blob/main/defense/r2_dns.nft) I updated **R2**'s Firewall rules to block any traffic incoming from the internet pretending to be from DMZ or the Workstations:
 ```
 r2 flush ruleset
 r2 nft -f defense/r2_dns.nft